wonma/100-days-of-code/log.md

 **Thoughts** I haven't understood how lazy loading works but I'll keep my curiosity for now.

+---
+### Day 16: October 29, Saturday

+**Today's Progress**
+  - Built a simple calculation app using React (useState).

+**Thoughts** I made the App work without using the base code.
+It was a bit challenging but I will try to see the essense of how they work together.

 <!--
 ### Day 1: June 27, Monday